lenesk/sokolova.dk/danish-sentence-structure-short-overview.md

 > *Hvis jeg (S) heldigvis (A) få (V1) forlænget min kontrakt (frozen), kan (V1) jeg (S) måske (Free adverb) fortsætte (V2) med at arebjde i samme firma.

-To navigate confidennly in the sphere of subclauses you need to learn the list of subclause conjunctions, you can find them here and you can also watch a video about subclause conjuctions here:
+To navigate confidennly in the sphere of subclauses you need to learn the [list of subclause conjunctions](list-of-Danish-subclause-conjunctions-ledsætningskonjunktioner).

 Do you have questions, comments or suggestions - email to [elena@sokolova.dk](mailto:elena@sokolova.dk).